zoxpx/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

 ```

 Docker looks in its cache before sending the request to create to Portworx.
-For this reason, we recommend to not mix-and-match create and delete operations with pxctl and docker.
+For this reason, {{<companyName>}} recommends to not mix-and-match create and delete operations with pxctl and docker.
 If a volume with the same name is created again, it is a No-op.

 #### Use of options in docker volume create